 Frequently Asked Questions

-abused and neglected children's lives without sufficient information, a Seattle
+making decisions about abused and neglected children's lives without sufficient

-judge, David Soukup, conceived the idea of using trained community volunteers
+information, a Seattle judge, David Soukup, conceived the idea of using trained

-- Advocated for 74 children, served by 32 CASA volunteers in the six-county service area
+- Advocated for 73 children, served by 26 CASA volunteers in the six-county

-- North Iowa CASA volunteers contributed over 2200 hours and drove over 11,000 miles
+- North Iowa CASA volunteers contributed over 2600 hours and drove over 11,000

 The local coordinator is: